21% of homeless people interviewed reported problems with depression, worthlessness, helplessness, humiliation and addiction

 Drop In Shelter

 We run a Day Drop- in centre on Wednesdays and Fridays providing over 200 guests with shelter, food & friendship alongside creative services such as art therapy, art workshops, music, drama and English classes.
 The Drop In provides a safe, non-judgmental place where all are welcome and offers basic services such as tea & coffee, food, advice, friendship and practical support in a non-threatening Christian environment.
 We also offer a small library, a signposting service, an art area and music area for guests to develop creative as well as practical skills.
-We link guests to courses such as the Recovery Course, ESOL and IT courses at World's End.
+We link guests to courses such as the Recovery Course.
 Through our links with local statutory services, and our partnerships with Green Pastures, the Astell Foundation and our employability scheme we seek, where appropriate, to link people into suitable accommodation and employment.

 West London Churches Homeless Concern Night Shelter Circuit